stefanofa/awesome/TOPICS.md

 *   [livestorejs/livestore](https://github.com/livestorejs/livestore) - LiveStore is a next-generation state management framework based on reactive SQLite and built-in sync engine.

-## expo-router

-*   [roninoss/create-expo-stack](https://github.com/roninoss/create-expo-stack) - CLI tool to initialize a React Native application with Expo.
-Provides options to include Typescript, file-based routing via Expo Router, configuration based routing via pure React Navigation, styling via Nativewind, Restyle, Unistyles, StyleSheets, or Tamagui, and/or backend as a service such as Firebase and Supabase.

-*   [timothymiller/t4-app](https://github.com/timothymiller/t4-app) - Full stack meta-framework for building iOS, Android, and Progressive Web Apps with Tamagui and deploying to Cloudflare.

 ## expo-template

 *   [roninoss/create-expo-stack](https://github.com/roninoss/create-expo-stack) - CLI tool to initialize a React Native application with Expo.
 Provides options to include Typescript, file-based routing via Expo Router, configuration based routing via pure React Navigation, styling via Nativewind, Restyle, Unistyles, StyleSheets, or Tamagui, and/or backend as a service such as Firebase and Supabase.